ludo237/php-updater/README.md

     Simple bash script to fetch and compile PHP Latest with standard configuration

-Current installation for PHP v5.6.7
+Current installation for `PHP v7.0.0`

 ## How it works?